If day trading has recently sparked your curiosity, you probably know that stock market news is an important part of your toolkit.

 There’s a lot of news out there.
 Looking at your newsfeed, it can be overwhelming with all the information provided.

-So how do you begin?
+So how do you start?
 Start filtering the news.

 First, think about your trading strategy.
 Do you trade a specific sector?
 Do you look for a particular price or market cap?
 Maybe, you are looking for low float stocks.
 Whatever your trading strategy is, make sure you have a clear idea of what you want to trade so you can filter the news to your needs.